Save lives without spending a penny

 Engage with the public and help to educate the people about veganism.
 Be kind, respectful, but unapologetic.
 Vegans are changing the world.

-Leafleting — passing out information about veganism — is a standard way that advocates promote veganism.
-Vegan Outreach passed out almost 3 million leaflets in 2012 alone.
-Other groups have passed out millions more.
+Leafleting—passing out information about veganism—is a standard way that advocates promote veganism.
+Vegan Outreach passed out almost 3 million leaflets in 2012 alone; other groups have passed out millions more.

 Leafleting works, too.